Pokerek/user-api/README.md

    docker-compose up
    ```

-   Docker Compose will automatically download the necessary MySQL image and start both the API server and the database container.
+   Docker Compose will automatically download the necessary MySQL image and start the database container.

 ## Packages Used